Performance Guide#

 gvadetect model=${MODEL_FILE} device=GPU pre-process-backend=va model-instance-id=inf0 batch-size=4 ! queue ! gvafpscounter ! fakesink

-can be used with device=MULTI:GPU,NPU,CPU
+can be used with device=MULTI:GPU,NPU,CPU.

 4. Multi-stream pipelines with multiple AI stages#

-with classification model running on NPU
+inf1with a detection model running on GPUinf2with a classification model running on NPU

 gst-launch-1.0 filesrc location=${VIDEO_FILE_1} ! parsebin ! vah264dec ! "video/x-raw(memory:VAMemory)" ! \